grandeurkoe/obsidian-vault/Courses/Udemy/Data Structure and Algorithms/Big O/What is Big O.md

 - **O(2ⁿ)**: Exponential time (horrible).

 - **O(n!)**: Factorial time (horrible).

 ---

 By understanding Big O, you can better assess and choose algorithms based on the problem at hand.
 Efficient code ensures scalability and handles large input sizes with minimal resource usage.

-For further study, check out the Big O Cheat Sheet for more in-depth examples and explanations.

-Let me know if you'd like more details or need help with anything specific!